-Riverside Family Law and Arbitration is working to make legal services more affordable and more accessible to the general public.
-Kelly Shaw has created SaskFamilyLawAdvisor.ca to provide advice and legal coaching to people who are representing themselves.
+Riverside Family Law is working to make legal services more affordable and more accessible to the general public.
+We’ve created SaskFamilyLawAdvisor.ca to provide advice and legal coaching to people who are representing themselves.
 Services are provided by the hour via video chat, email, telephone, and in person, and with no expensive retainer.
 Hours are flexible to accommodate your busy schedule.

 What are “Unbundled ” Legal Services?

 Unbundled or piecemeal legal services are legal services delivered by a lawyer in a la carte manner

 where the tasks associated with the client’s legal matter are broken down into specific tasks – the